 All 1,171 subjects enrolled in this study had experienced one or more relapses while on treatment with Interferon beta-1a (30 mcg intramuscularly) once weekly during the year prior to study entry.
 The median age was 39, with a median disease duration of 7 years.
 Subjects were randomized to receive TYSABRI (300mg IV infusion) or placebo every 4 weeks for up to 28 months.
 Subjects continued taking Interferon beta-1a at their normal dosing once weekly.
 Results showed that subjects who received TYSABRI had a relapse rate (annualized) of .36 compared with .78 for subjects taking placebo.
 Data demonstrated that 67% of subjects taking TYSABRI had remained relapse free compared with 46% of subjects taking placebo.

-Adverse events associated with the use of TYSABRI may include (but are not limited to) the following:
+Adverse events associated with the use of TYSABRI for MS may include (but are not limited to) the following: